jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/fourth-month/FinanceReport.md

 that the Meeting contribute to Mountain Friends Camp on a regular, annual basis, with the money going to the campership fund.
 Friends sending their children to this camp should also feel free to ask for assistance from the Meeting for this purpose.
-Because of the camp’s immediate need, we recommend that the Meeting consider making a special donation of \$100 now to help with this year’s expenses.
+Because of the camp's immediate need, we recommend that the Meeting consider making a special donation of \$100 now to help with this year's expenses.
 (We made a previous donation of \$100 in January).

 We discussed mortgage payments methods, and [Lisa](/Friends/LisaLister/)